A cheap carrier with good family plans and not-so-good individual plans

 What does that mean, exactly?
 Well, 2G is three fewer Gs than the most current technology (5G), so it’s kind of like going back to a dial-up modem when you’re used to broadband internet.
 You won’t be able to do most of the things you actually want to do on the internet, like stream video, listen to music, and play games.

 For that, you’ll need higher data speeds (at least 4G).
 It’s this 4G LTE data that’s limited with Total Wireless.
 The company’s $25 plan only comes with 1 GB of full-speed data.
-The $35 plan has 5 GB and the $50 plan has 24 GB.
-Once you hit those caps you’ll be slowed down to a slug’s pace.
+The $35 plan has 10 GB and the $50 plan has unlimited data.
+Once you hit those caps in the limited plans, you’ll be slowed down to a slug’s pace.

 Sorry to do this to you, but in order to understand Total Wireless we’ll need to jump further down the cell-phone-data rabbit hole by talking about data deprioritization.